July 10, 2012

 - 1 peach, peeled, pitted & cut into halves

 - 1 T peeled & coarsely chopped fresh ginger (optional)

 - 2 cups apple cider or pear juice

 Add everything to a blender.
 Secure lid tightly.
 Blend on low until fruits are pureed.
 The yogurt will create a bit of a delicious froth on top, and the drink itself will not be very thick.

 Pour into a glass & enjoy!

 August 29, 2011

-I’ve got to take a moment to sing the praises of my new favorite cucumber – Spacemaster 80.
+I’ve got to take a moment to sing the praises of my new favorite container cucumber – Spacemaster 80.
 Kinda sounds like the spaceship of cucumbers, right?

 When I saw that Irish Eyes Garden seeds had a new compact, organic offering — Spacemaster 80 – I couldn’t resist giving it a try.
 Purported to produce bitter-free, prolific fruits on determinant plants in 58 days even when planted in containers or in small spaces– I had to try it.

 Because we have a cool, wet, short growing season, I decided to grow my cukes in our passive solar greenhouse, in containers this year.
 I seeded both SpaceMaster and Marketmore, which I’ve grown for several years with consistent results.
 Both germinated, and both took over the greenhouse, which is dripping with cukes right now.